sanchee16/chime/probability/what-is-pdf-and-pmf.md

 P(x1<X<x2) = Integral over range x1, x2 for function f(x)

-**PMF** also known as Probability Mass Function is a fucntion that gives the probability that a discrete random variable is equal to a value.
+**PMF** also known as Probability Mass Function is a function that gives the probability that a discrete random variable is equal to a value.

 f(X=x) = P(X=x)